MicrosoftDocs/windows-itpro-docs/windows/whats-new/windows-11-whats-new.md

   Using policy, you can deploy your customized Start menu layout to devices in your organization.
 For more information, see [Customize the Start menu layout on Windows 11](/windows/configuration/customize-start-menu-layout-windows-11).

   Users can manage some Start menu features using the **Settings** app > **Personalization**.
-For more information on the end user experience, see [See what's on the Start menu](https://support.microsoft.com/windows/see-what-s-on-the-start-menu-a8ccb400-ad49-962b-d2b1-93f453785a13).
+For more information on the end-user experience, see [See what's on the Start menu](https://support.microsoft.com/windows/see-what-s-on-the-start-menu-a8ccb400-ad49-962b-d2b1-93f453785a13).

 - **Taskbar**: You can also pin (and unpin) apps on the Taskbar.
 For example, you can pin commonly used apps in your organization, such as Outlook, Microsoft Teams, apps your organization creates, and more.

   Using policy, you can deploy your customized Taskbar to devices in your organization.
 For more information, see [Customize the Taskbar on Windows 11](/windows/configuration/customize-taskbar-windows-11).

   Users can manage some Taskbar features using the **Settings** app > **Personalization**.
-For more information on the end user experience, see:
+For more information on the end-user experience, see:

   - [Customize the taskbar notification area](https://support.microsoft.com/windows/customize-the-taskbar-notification-area-e159e8d2-9ac5-b2bd-61c5-bb63c1d437c3)
   - [Pin apps and folders to the desktop or taskbar](https://support.microsoft.com/windows/pin-apps-and-folders-to-the-desktop-or-taskbar-f3c749fb-e298-4cf1-adda-7fd635df6bb0)